eslambasher/Defi_Twitter/README.md

 1 - Install npm and nodejs/node packages.

+Commendes :

-Commendes : sudo apt-get isntall npm nodejs.
+- sudo apt-get isntall npm nodejs.

+- npm i -S socket.io twitter

 ## ⚙ Configuration

+1 - Enter your keys and access token twitter in get_tweets.js
+- if you don't have the keys twitter you can create your application here "https://dev.twitter.com/"

-if you want change the HashTag :
+2 - if you want change the HashTag :

-1 - Go to the file get_tweets.js and in the function stream change the value for track.
+- Go to the file get_tweets.js and in the function stream change the value for track.

 ## 👋 Usage